 Finally, we reject Plaintiffs' argument that Paxton's testimony is somehow necessary to decide jurisdiction.
 Whether Paxton may be sued under the Ex parte Young exception to sovereign immunity does not turn on Paxton's campaign statements or tweets.
 Rather, it turns principally on whether Paxton "is statutorily tasked with enforcing the challenged law."
 City of Austin v.
 Paxton, 943 F.3d 993, 998 (5th Cir.
 2019).
 The same inquiry also informs the standing question.
 See id. at 1002.
 In other words, Paxton's jurisdictional defenses can be assessed by reference to Texas law.
-His personal deposition answers are irrelevant.
+His personal deposition answers are irrelevant, and therefore the narrow exception recognized by Carswell when further factual development is necessary does not apply.